 Analysis of the Complaint

-First, with respect to IAB, the complaint alleges: “IAB is one of the two leading actors...in the market of behavioural advertising which organises, coordinates and develops the market by creating specifications of an API...that is utilised by companies that participate in [OpenRTB] auctions in ad markets...Those specifications are accompanied by the rules of their application [in the IAB Transparency and Consent Framework].”
+First, the complaint alleges that “IAB is one of the two leading actors...in the market of behavioural advertising which organises, coordinates and develops the market by creating specifications of an API...that is utilised by companies that participate in [OpenRTB] auctions in ad markets...Those specifications are accompanied by the rules of their application [in the IAB Transparency and Consent Framework].”

 The complaint does not claim that IAB is the controller of any specific processing activities.
 Instead, it claims that IAB is the controller of all processing activities undertaken through OpenRTB that relate to “behavioural advertising” because it is a “leading actor” that “organizes, develops and coordinates the market.”
-It is stating that IAB’s control over the market is similar to the JWC’s control over its preachers in that it co-determines what personal data shall be processed and why for all participants within OpenRTB and, by extension, the multi-billion dollar behavioral advertising industry.
+In other words, it is stating that IAB’s control over the market is similar to the JWC’s control over its preachers in that the IAB co-determines what personal data shall be processed and why for all participants within OpenRTB and, by extension, the multi-billion dollar behavioral advertising industry.

-Conversely, IAB’s development and release of OpenRTB does not allow it to instruct or direct another business as to what personal data it shall in fact process or transfer through the protocol, or for which purposes.
-Unlike the preachers answering to a centralized authority, entities do not engage in processing activities over OpenRTB at the behest of, or for a shared purpose with, IAB.
+Conversely, IAB’s promulgation of the OpenRTB standard does not result in the IAB instructing or direction another business as to what personal data it shall in fact process or transfer through the protocol, or for which purposes.
+Unlike preachers answering to a centralized authority, entities do not engage in processing activities over OpenRTB at the behest of, or for a shared purpose with, IAB.

 Second, the complaint also alleges that “IAB has full control of how the behavioural advertising market within...[OpenRTB] is designed and operates, so it decides at its own discretion how the processing of personal data is to be carried out, e.g., by determining the elements that must be included in the so-called bid request, i.e., a request for submission of bids in an ad market.”
 In other words, the complaint argues that IAB, through OpenRTB, decides the essential means of all processing activities carried out under the technical protocol.